-The Air Quality Standards Regulations 2010 aims to improve and maintain air quality by setting target values for the concentration in ambient air of metals cadmium, arsenic and nickel and for benzo[a]pyrene.
-The target value for nickel is an annual mean concentration of 20 nanograms (one billionth of a gram (10-9)) per cubic metre (m-3) in ambient air or lower.
+The Air Quality Standards Regulations 20102 aims to improve and maintain air quality by setting target values for the concentration in ambient air of metals cadmium, arsenic, and nickel and for benzo[a]pyrene.
+The target value (TV) for nickel is an annual mean concentration of 20 nanograms (one billionth of a gram (10-9)) per cubic metre (m-3) in ambient air or lower.
+The regulation requires the UK to report on measures in place to address the exceedance of the TV and that all reasonable measures that do not entail disproportionate cost should be taken to ensure this target is not exceeded.